Info for

 View all career options

-With more than 50 per cent of your time spent in the labs and fields of the W. Galen Weston Centre for Food (Weston Centre), you will gain a unique hands-on opportunity to become familiar with the concepts that are critical to the food and agricultural industry, all within the context of a field-to-fork philosophy.
-You will learn in our fields, greenhouses, hoop house and state-of-the-art food chemistry and processing labs, while planning for, planting, tending to and harvesting more than 50 different varieties of produce, berry bushes, herbs and more.
+With more than 50 percent of your time spent in experiential learning opportunities in the labs and fields of the W. Galen Weston Centre for Food (Weston Centre), you will gain a unique hands-on opportunity to become familiar with the concepts that are critical to the food and agricultural industry, all within the context of a field-to-fork philosophy.
+You will learn in our fields, greenhouses, hoop house and state-of-the-art food chemistry and processing labs while planning for, planting, tending to and harvesting more than 50 varieties of produce, berry bushes, herbs and more.
+This practical training as you study urban agriculture ensures you’ll develop a deep understanding of traditional and modern farming techniques.

-Through the development of your own value-added food products, you will have a greater knowledge and understanding of the opportunities that come with food production.
+By developing your own value-added food products, you will have a greater knowledge and understanding of the opportunities that come with food production.
+This hands-on process allows students to explore innovative ways to extend the shelf life, flavour, or market potential innovative food processing techniques, bridging the gap between agriculture and food entrepreneurship.
 Whether you are interested in a career with a food company, managing a food operation, developing your own food product or owning a greenhouse or production farm, you will gain critical skills in modern farming concepts, food processing and food preservation to position you as an industry leader.

-The Food and Farming program will offer you a hands-on opportunity to become familiar with the concepts of food production.
+The Food and Farming program will offer you a hands-on opportunity to become familiar with the concepts of food production as you study agriculture and farming.
+You will focus on the following:

 • Plant propagation